grammyjs/website/site/docs/guide/deployment-types.md

 In that case, everything is fine.
 However, if your middleware does not finish before grammY's timeout, `webhookCallback` will throw an error.
 This means that you can handle the error in your web framework.
-If you don't have that error handling, Telegram will still send the same update again—but at least you have error logs now that tell you that something is wrong.
+If you don't have that error handling, Telegram will send the same update again—but at least you will have error logs now, to tell you that something is wrong.

-Note that that the update handling will probably not be much faster the second time the update is processed.
+Once Telegram sends an update to your bot for the second time, it is unlikely that your handling of it will be faster than the first time.
-As a result, it will timeout once again, sending the update once again.
+As a result, it will likely timeout again, and Telegram will send the update again.
 Thus, your bot will not just see the update two times, but a few dozen times, until Telegram stops retrying.
-You will observe that your bot starts spamming users because it tries to handle all those updates (that are in fact the same every time).
+You may observe that your bot starts spamming users as it tries to handle all of those updates (that are in fact the same every time).

 #### Why Ending a Webhook Request Early Is Also Dangerous

-You can configure `webhookCallback` to not throw an error after the timeout, but to simply end the webhook request early, even though the middleware is still running.
+You can configure `webhookCallback` to not throw an error after the timeout, but instead end the webhook request early, even though your middleware is still running.
 You can do this by passing `'return'` as a third argument to `webhookCallback`, instead of the default value `'throw'`.
-However, while this behavior has its valid use cases, such a solution usually causes more problems than it solves.
+However, while this behavior has some valid use cases, such a solution usually causes more problems than it solves.

-Remember that once you respond to the webhook request, Telegram will send the next update for the same chat.
+Remember that once you respond to a webhook request, Telegram will send the next update for that chat.
-However, if your old update is still processing, that means that suddenly two updates are processed in parallel that were processed sequentially before.
+However, as the old update is still being processed, two updates which were previously processed sequentially, are suddenly processed in parallel.
-This is going to lead to race conditions.
+This can lead to race conditions.
-For example, the session plugin will break inevitably due to WAR hazards.
+For example, the session plugin will inevitably break due to [WAR](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Write_after_read_(WAR)) hazards.
 **This causes data loss!**
-Other plugins and even your own middleware may break, too.
+Other plugins and even your own middleware may break too.
 The extent of this is unknown and depends on your bot.

 #### How to Solve This Problem

-This answer is very simple to say, but it can be hard to implement.
+This answer is easier said than done.
-**It is your job to make sure that your middleware finishes early enough.**
+**It is your job to make sure that your middleware finishes fast enough.**
 Don't use long-running middleware.
-Yes, we know that you perhaps want to have long-running tasks.
+Yes, we know that you perhaps _want_ to have long-running tasks.
 Still.
 Don't do it.
 Not in your middleware.

-Instead, take a queue (there are plenty of queuing systems out there, from very simple to very sophisticated).
+Instead, use a queue (there are plenty of queuing systems out there, from very simple to very sophisticated).
-Instead of performing all the work in the small timeout window, just append the task to the queue, and let your middleware complete.
+Instead of trying to perform all of the work in the small webhook timeout window, just append the task to the queue to be handled separately, and let your middleware complete.
 The queue can use all the time it wants.
 When it's done, it can send a message back to the chat.
 This is straightforward to do if you just use a simple in-memory queue.
-It can be a little more challenging if you're using fault-tolerant external queuing systems that persist the state of all tasks and retry things even if your server suddenly dies.
+It can be a little more challenging if you're using a fault-tolerant external queuing system, that persists the state of all tasks, and can retry things even if your server suddenly dies.

 ```asciiart:no-line-numbers
 ______________                                   _____________